Existence of uniform Temple charts and applications to null distance: Applications of Uniform Temple Charts

 \begin{proof}[Proof of Theorem~\ref{Lorentzian-isom}] \lemref{lem-causal-bi} implies that for every $p\in N_1$ there is a neighborhood $U_p$ such that $F: U_p \to F(U_p)$ is a causal bijection.
-By the continuity of the time functions $\tau_i$, $i=1,2$, both $U_p$ and $F(U_p)$ are distinguishing, see for example \cite[Theorem 4.5.8 (v')]{Minguzzi-2019}.
+By the continuity of the time functions $\tau_i$, $i=1,2$, both $U_p$ and $F(U_p)$ are distinguishing, see for example \cite[Theorem 4.5 8 (v')]{Minguzzi-2019}.
 Applying \thmref{thLevichev} we conclude that $F: U_p \to F(U_p)$ is a conformal isometry so that $F^* g_2 = \phi^2 \, g_1$ on $U_p$ for a smooth function $\phi: U_p \to (0,\infty)$.

-That $\phi \equiv 1$, so that $F: U_p \to F(U_p)$ is an isometry, follows from the same argument using the coarea formula as in \cite[Proof of Theorem 1.3]{Sak-Sor-null}\footnote{We would like to point out a typo in the formulation of \cite[Proof of Theorem 1.3]{Sak-Sor-null}: $n+1$ where $n\geq 2$ should be replaced by $n$ where $n\geq 3$ as the proof of the theorem is written for $\dim N=n \geq 3$.} We see that $F$ is a local isometry, but since it is also a bijection it is in fact a global isometry, which completes the proof. \end{proof}
+That $\phi \equiv 1$, so that $F: U_p \to F(U_p)$ is an isometry, follows from the same argument using the coarea formula as in \cite[Proof of Theorem 1.3]{Sak-Sor-null}\footnote{We would like to point out a typo in the proof of \cite[Theorem 1.3]{Sak-Sor-null}: while the theorem is formulated for $\dim N_1= \dim N_2= n+1$ where $n\geq 2$ the proof of is written for $\dim N_1 = \dim N_2 =n \geq 3$.} We see that $F$ is a local isometry, but since it is also a bijection it is in fact a global isometry, which completes the proof. \end{proof}

-Concluding this section we would like to point out that the assumption \eqref{grad-tau-one} in \thmref{Lorentzian-isom} is necessary, see for example \cite[Example 5.2]{Sak-Sor-null}.
+Concluding this section we would like to point out that an assumption along the lines of \eqref{grad-tau-one} in \thmref{Lorentzian-isom} is necessary, see for example \cite[Example 5.2]{Sak-Sor-null}.
 We would also like to emphasize once again that \thmref{Lorentzian-isom} applies to a much larger class of spacetimes and time functions than \cite[Theorem 1.3]{Sak-Sor-null}, in particular to those where there is no global encoding of causality, cf. \cite[Example 2.2]{Sak-Sor-null}.
-All that is required is that the time function is Lipschitz with $|\nabla \tau|=1$ almost everywhere.
+All that is required is that the time function is weak temporal with $|\nabla \tau^g|_g=1$ almost everywhere.